PetarMacedon/PetarMacedon/README.md

 # [Front-End Developer](https://github.com/PetarMacedon)
 ## About
 ### 🔭 Currently working on
-  - JavaScript excersises
+  - JavaScript exercises
 ### 🌱 Currently learning
-  - Javascript
+  - JavaScript
 ### 👯 Looking to collaborate on
   - Projects or contribute to open source projects in the future
   - Equipped to work with others and contribute to meaningful projects